 Along with the county of Cambridgeshire, Suffolk and Norfolk make up the the geographical area and historic kingdom known as East Anglia.
-Located a few hours north east of London on the North Sea Coast.
-Although the region tends to fly under the radar golf wise, it offers a superb mix of heathland golf in Suffolk and more links or coastal golf in Norfolk.
+Located a few hours north east of London on the North Sea Coast, the region offers a superb mix of heathland golf in Suffolk and more links or coastal golf in Norfolk.

 The coastal location of Suffolk exposes it to the whims of the weather coming off the North Sea.
 This can be seen in the vegetation with the area being designated an 'Area of Outstanding Natural Beauty'.